How did Buffett make his fortune?

 If you borrow to invest, your strategies will be too closely tied to your need to repay the money.
 Some investments require long-term planning and holding out for growth, which is difficult with a debt hanging over your head.

-You don't need much money to invest if you use a popular stock trading app that will allow you to buy fractions of shares for as little as $1 or charges you lower-to-no commission on trades.
+You don't need much money to invest if you use an investment app that will allow you to buy fractions of shares for as little as $1 or charges you lower-to-no commission on trades.

 9. Dividends are key to long-term growth